Exact algorithms for semidefinite programs with degenerate feasible set: Introduction

 \section{Introduction}

-Let $x=(x_1, \ldots, x_n)$ be variables, and $A_0, A_1, \ldots,A_n$ $m \times m$ symmetric matrices with entries in the field $\QQ$ of rational numbers.
+Let $A_0, A_1, \ldots,A_n$ be symmetric matrices of size $m$ with entries in the field $\QQ$ of rational numbers.
 The goal of this article is to design algorithms for solving the semidefinite programming (SDP) problem